 Maathai evolved from Kenya’s most visible political dissident to one of Africa’s leading environmentalists.
 Her willingness to speak out on critical social matters has on various occasions provoked the police to break into her home, place her under arrest, club her into unconsciousness, and otherwise discourage her from engaging in political activity.

-Always a pioneer, in 1997 Maathai decided to run for the Kenyan presidency against the entrenched incumbent.
-However, because of a false, widely distributed report that Maathai had withdrawn from the presidential race, she received a negligible number of votes.
-Despite this tremendous disappointment, Maathai continued to try to reform the political process so that government addressed the concerns of ordinary Kenyans.
+Always a pioneer, in 1997 Maathai decided to run for the Kenyan presidency against an entrenched incumbent.
+However, because of a false, widely-distributed report that Maathai had withdrawn from the presidential race, she received a negligible number of votes.
+Despite this disappointment, Maathai continued to try to reform the political process so that government addressed the concerns of ordinary Kenyans.

 In 2004, Maathai won the Nobel Peace Prize.
 She died in 2011, leaving a giant and historic legacy for environmentalists, activists, women, and others seeking justice and empowerment throughout the world.